-In case you couldn’t tell from my last post, I want to move sooooo badly.
-My brain has been on home decor overload (presently dining room interior design ideas have been top of mind), and I have the storage room to show for it…insert monkey covering it’s eyes emoji.
+In case you couldn’t tell from my last post about brass lighting, I want to move sooooo badly.
+My brain has been on home decor overload (presently dining room interior design ideas have been top of mind), and I have the storage room to show for it…insert monkey covering its eyes emoji.
 The closing for the new house can’t come soon enough because I fear I’m nearing cut off from my phone…particularly for Pinteresting reasons.

 They were cantilever and brass, but black with a pointy hump top…hmmmm.
 The black was an easy fix, but after a bit of discussion, Beth thought maybe the upholsterer could soften out the hump.
 That settled it.
 The chairs were a done deal.
 I hopped in Layla, brought them home, and stashed them in storage away from The Boy.

-I finally found this unicorn on Craigslist a couple days ago for $100.
+I finally found this unicorn on Craigslist a couple of days ago for $100.
 It’s older, heavy, and in really good condition.
-I drove down to Oak Park in the freezing rain to pick it up, and somehow managed to haul it out, wrapped up, and secured in the dark all on my own.
-By the time it was said and done, I looked like a shivering, cold, drown rat, but the table had been procured.
+I drove down to Oak Park in the freezing rain to pick it up and somehow managed to haul it out, wrapped up, and secure in the dark all on my own.
+By the time it was said and done, I looked like a shivering, cold, drowned rat, but the table had been procured.
 Completely worth it.

 Wait Kyla, but you said you had all these chairs?!?!?!?!?
 What gives?
 Well, while searching for my dining room interior design decor, I of course was snapping up some other great finds!
-Like this tulip table I bought for the kitchen eating nook.
-And these chairs (below) courtesy of Happy Modern Living.
+Like the tulip table I bought for the kitchen eating nook.
 Then while perusing the secret squirrel shop, I found another vintage tulip table and 2 Ed Wormley chairs (they are kind of a hot mess and in need of some lovin’…project chairs).
 Okay, so that makes 12 chairs and 3 tables, right? (not counting my existing dining room table, chairs, etc…)

-So, I saved a tiny surprised for the end.
+So, I saved a tiny surprise for the end.
 A tiny surprise that put The Boy over the edge…broke the camel’s back so to speak.
-A surprised that caused him to say, “I’m going to be the effing Oprah of chairs!
+A surprise that caused him to say, “I’m going to be the effing Oprah of chairs!
 You get a chair!
 You get a chair!
 And you get a chair too!”
 Only he didn’t say effing.
 Whoopsies.
-Ear muffs.
+Earmuffs.

 Remember when I said I was nervous about the hump on those black chairs?
 Well, my brain kept saying, what if you sink all this money into reupholstering these chairs and you still aren’t happy with that pointy hump?
 I thought back to a set of Pierre Cardin Style Brass Z Chairs.
 And voila, this is how you attain the title chair hoarder and get banned from bringing anything else into your home with the One In, One Out policy.
 But they are so freakin’ pretty, don’t cha think?
 Again, completely worth it.